Doctoral Training and HDR

 Human Movement Sciences – ED 463

-Doctoral School 463 in Human Movement Sciences (SMH), jointly accredited by Aix-Marseille University (AMU), the University of Montpellier, and the Côte d’Azur University, brings together researchers, Professors doctoral students working on the unique theme of human movement and its neurological, physiological, mechanical, behavioral, cognitive, and societal determinants.
-These fields are united under a single discipline: “Human Movement Sciences.”
+Doctoral School 463 in Human Movement Sciences (SMH), jointly accredited by Aix-Marseille University (AMU), the University of Montpellier, and Côte d’Azur University, brings together researchers, Professors doctoral students working on the unique theme of human movement and its neurological, physiological, mechanical, behavioral, cognitive, and societal determinants.
+These fields are grouped under a single discipline: “Human Movement Sciences.”

 Management Team